antonta0/pstream/README.md

 # pstream

-> Work in progress.
-Use at your own risk.
+> Use at your own risk.

 A persistent byte stream over block storage.